hxf31891/react-use-window-sizes/README.md

-# react-use-window-size
+# useWindowSize - a custom React hook
-A lightweight package to easily track window size in React.js
+A lightweight package to easily track window width & height in React.js Comes in handy for responsize design and animations

 ## Install
 `npm install react-use-window-size`